finagle/finagle-smtp/README.md

 #### Extensions

-You can make the client support SMTP extensions by passing their names to `Smtp.withSupportFor()` and instantiating the service from the derived `Client`.
+You can make the client support SMTP extensions by passing their names to `Smtp.client.withSupportFor()` and instantiating the service from the derived `Client`.
 Default client does not support any extensions.
 If the extension is supported by both client and server (and also implemented - see *Using extensions*), it will be able to be used.